MDSLab/s4t-iotronic-webinterface/README.md

 # s4t-node-cloud-WebInterface
-A web interface for the personal cloud s4t-node-cloud
+The WebInterface created at UniMe for the Iotronic project is based on a framework called CodeIgniter http://www.codeigniter.com/